 - 1.1.
-The Residential Moorings Guide is designed to help implement the policies of the Broads Local Plan relating to residential moorings.
-It is for decision makers as well as applicants and site owners, and contains useful information to help make schemes as successful as possible. - 1.2.
-The first draft Guide was subject to public consultation earlier this year.
-Due to the Covid-19 restrictions, the consultation did not follow our usual approach as set out in the Statement of Community Involvement.
-However, we have assessed the responses and made amendments to the draft Guide. - 1.3.
-The revised draft Guide and responses to the first stage consultation have been discussed at the September Planning Committee.
-The feedback from that meeting is reported in section 4.
+The Residential Moorings Guide is designed to help implement the policies of the adopted Local Plan for the Broads relating to residential moorings.
+It is designed for decision makers as well as applicants and site owners, with information which is considered to be useful to help make schemes as successful as possible. - 1.2.
+The first draft guide was subject to public consultation earlier this year.
+Due to Covid-19 restrictions, the consultation did not follow our usual approach as set out in the Statement of Community Involvement (SCI).
+Nevertheless, the comments received were assessed and some amendments made to the draft document.
+Consultation on the revised draft guide will meet the requirements of the updated SCI.

-First draft consultation
+2. First stage consultation

 - 2.1.
-The first stage consultation ran for 12 weeks, ending on 5 June.
-The consultation responses and our proposed amendments to the Guide are at Appendix 2.
-A summary of comments is as follows: - Some people queried the need for a guide.
-Our response is that it provides more information than is in the Local Plan, to encourage successful schemes. - Some queried the Guide's status and felt some aspects were not relevant to planning.
-We have amended the Guide to make things clearer, but agree that it
+Consultation on the first draft guide ran for 12 weeks, ending on 5 June 2020.
+The comments received and our proposed responses and amendments are set out at Appendix 2. - 2.2.
+Responses can be broadly categorised as follows. - Some people queried the need for a guide.
+Our response is that the guide provides additional information that is more detailed than is in the Local Plan, which will hopefully encourage more successful schemes. - Some queried the guide's status and said some aspects were not relevant to planning.
+The guide has been amended to make things clearer.
+We agree that it

-- includes ideas and case studies that relate to issues outside of planning, but which may be useful to the promoter of the scheme. - Some comments provided additional information, such as flood risk advice from the Environment Agency and security advice from Norfolk Police.
-This information has generally been included in the amended Guide. - Some people were not able to respond because of the Covid-19 lockdown.
-These people will hopefully benefit from this second round of consultation. - Comments that supported the Guide were welcomed.
+- includes ideas and case studies that relate to issues outside of planning, but feel the information may be useful to the promoter of the scheme. - Some responses provided additional information, such as flood risk advice from the Environment Agency and security advice from Norfolk Police.
+This information has generally been included in the amended guide. - Some people responded saying they were not able to provide comments because of the lockdown.
+They will hopefully benefit from this second round of consultation. - Comments supporting the guide were welcomed.